 Frequently Asked Questions

 It is usually one of two reasons.
-The first being the weather and there being too much moisture in the air.
-The second being that you didn’t let the butter mixture boil quite long enough.
+The first is the weather and there being too much moisture in the air.
+The second is that you didn’t let the butter mixture boil quite long enough.

 Yes and no, you can’t omit it from the recipe, but you can substitute it with powdered coffee creamer.